PavankumarM97/maiora/README.md

 ## Notes
 - Make sure to replace sensitive information such as passwords with environment variables or other secure methods in a production environment.
-- Ensure that your PostgreSQL server is running and accessible before running the scripts.
+- Ensure that PostgreSQL server is running and accessible before running the scripts.